ramity-sh/wowraidnotes/Classic Cataclysm/Tier 3/RaidNotes.md

 [Video Link](https://www.youtube.com/watch?v=UYAV2ec-Clo)

 * Use FE on Phase 2, No Earth Ele this fight!
+* No CL?
+Not enough adds at once.
+* Watch for purple swirl!!!!

 Avoid the fire which are spawned as the fight starts and continually after that..